stevethomas15977/learn-devcontainer-aws-sam-terraform/README.md

-# custom-vscode-devcontainer
+# learn-devcontainer-aws-sam-terraform
-Learn how to create a custom vscode devcontainer
+Learn how to create a custom vscode devcontainer and AWS SAM with Terraform

 ## Environment variables
 $ENV:<AWS_ACCESS_KEY_ID> = '' \